William Archibald Spooner: Life and career

 William Archibald Spooner was born on 22 July 1844 at 17 Chapel Street, Grosvenor Place, London.
-He was the eldest son of William Spooner and Jane Lydia Spooner.
-He was educated at Oswestry School (where he was a contemporary of Frederick Gustavus Burnaby) and New College, Oxford, where he was the first non-Wykehamist to become an undergraduate.
+He was the eldest son of William Spooner and Jane Lydia nee Wilson, who were married in Leeds in Q4 1841.
+He was educated at Oswestry School (where he was a contemporary of Frederick Gustavus Burnaby) and New College, Oxford, even though he was not a Wykehamist.

 He was ordained deacon in the Church of England in 1872 and priest in 1875.
 In 1878, he became chaplain to Archbishop Archibald Tait.

 William Spooner married Frances Wycliffe Goodwin on 12 September 1878.
-He had five children: William Wycliffe, Frances Catharine, Rosemary, Ellen Maxwell, and Agnes Mary.
+They had five children: William Wycliffe, Frances Catharine, Rosemary, Ellen Maxwell, and Agnes Mary.

 Spooner remained at New College for more than sixty years, serving as fellow (1867), lecturer (1868), tutor (1869), dean (1876–1889) and warden (1903–1924).
 He lectured on ancient history, divinity and philosophy (especially on Aristotle's ethics).

 Spooner was well liked and respected, described as "an albino, small, with a pink face, poor eyesight, and a head too large for his body".
-It was said that "his reputation was that of a genial, kindly, hospitable man."
-In the opinion of Roy Harrod, Spooner exceeded all the heads of Oxford and Cambridge colleges he had known "having regard to his scholarship, devotion to duty, and wisdom."
+It was said that "his reputation was that of a genial, kindly, hospitable man".
+In the opinion of Roy Harrod, Spooner exceeded all the heads of Oxford and Cambridge colleges he had known "having regard to his scholarship, devotion to duty, and wisdom".

-Spooner died on 29 August 1930 and was buried in the cemetery at Grasmere in Cumbria.
+Spooner died on 29 August 1930.

 Spoonerisms

 Spooner became famous for his manner of speaking, real or alleged "spoonerisms", plays on words in which corresponding consonants, vowels, or morphemes are switched.
-Few, if any, of his own spoonerisms were deliberate, and many of those attributed to him are apocryphal.
+Few, if any, of his own spoonerisms were deliberate, and many of those attributed to him are apocryphal; in 1928, The New York Times described them as a "myth principally invented by" one of his former students, Robert Seton, who subsequently collaborated with Arthur Sharp on the first book of spoonerisms.

 Spooner is said to have disliked the reputation gained for getting his words muddled.
+Maurice Bowra, who had been another of his students, commented that Spooner "was sensitive to any reference to the subject."
+He described being part of a group that gathered outside Spooner's window one evening, calling for a speech; Spooner replied "You don't want a speech.
+You only want me to say one of those things," and refused to comment further.

 The Oxford Dictionary of Quotations (3rd edition, 1979) lists only one substantiated spoonerism: "The weight of rages will press hard upon the employer." (rate of wages) In a 1928 interview, Spooner himself admitted to uttering "Kinkering Congs Their Titles Take" (Conquering Kings).
 Spooner called this hymn out from the pulpit in 1879.

 Many other quotations, "probable and improbable, were invented" and attributed to Spooner, including: